 - Pharmaceutical manufacturer in federal criminal off-label investigation; negotiated misdemeanor settlement.

-- Pharmaceutical manufacturer in sensitive internal investigation.
+- Pharmaceutical manufacturer in a number of sensitive internal investigations.

 - GlaxoSmithKline in US$2.5 billion class-action antitrust suit.